jrl05k/laravel-under-construction/README.md

       ...
     });
   ```

+## Custom views
+If you want to use a custom under construction page, you can over-ride the views by placing view file in path:

+> resources/views/vendor/underconstruction/under_construction.blade.php

+Likewise, to over-ride the log in create your view in path:

+> resources/views/vendor/underconstruction/under_construction_login.blade.php

 ## Disable
 To temporarily turn off the under construction message, you can set the .env UNDER_CONSTRUCTION variable to false.